navinkaviyarasu/tl_vision2/README.md

 1. Clone the repo using the following command

-- To clone the main development branch, use
+- To clone the development branch(master), use

 ```bash
 git clone --recurse-submodules https://github.com/navinkaviyarasu/tl_vision2.git